United Kingdom–Yemen relations: 21st century

 Following 9/11, the United Kingdom provided Yemen with counter-terrorism training to deal with Al-Qaeda in the Arabian Peninsula, but instructors officially withdrew in 2015 when the British embassy had to close due to the war breaking out.
 Furthermore, Saudi and Western forces, including British forces have been accused of operating at an eastern airport in Yemen.
-When Britain’s ambassador Michael Aron was repeatedly questioned over these allegations, he did not deny them, stating these forces were sent in order to “support efforts of fighting terrorism and smuggling.”
+When Britain's ambassador Michael Aron was repeatedly questioned over these allegations, he did not deny them, stating these forces were sent in order to “support efforts of fighting terrorism and smuggling.”
 These allegations have been confirmed, and the reason for the British Special Forces’ deployment in Eastern Yemen was to “track down the Houthi perpetrators of a tanker attack.”

 Despite their long history, relations today have been quite tense.
 The United Kingdom has been supplying the Saudi Arabian-led intervention in Yemen with arms sales and technical assistance, alongside the United States.
-The United Kingdom has been accused for spending more money on arms for the Saudi-led coalition, than humanitarian aid for Yemen and their inhabitants.
-Furthermore, many countries, including the United Kingdom, have implemented their foreign policy towards Yemen based on many factors, including Yemen’s geostrategic location and proximity to the Bab el-Mandeb strait, which accounted for almost 10 percent of total sea-borne petroleum shipments in 2017.
+The United Kingdom has been accused for spending more money on arms for the Saudi-led coalition than humanitarian aid for Yemen and their inhabitants.
+Furthermore, many countries, including the United Kingdom, have implemented their foreign policy towards Yemen based on many factors, including Yemen's geostrategic location and proximity to the Bab el-Mandeb strait, which accounted for almost 10 percent of total sea-borne petroleum shipments in 2017.

+Hamish Falconer, British under-secretary for the Middle East, underscored the UK's support for the Yemeni Coast Guard during an official tour of their headquarters in Aden in 2025, marking the first visit to Yemen by a UK minister since 2019.

 Economic relations

 As of 2022, the UK exported goods to Yemen worth 48 million pounds.
 In return, the UK imported goods from Yemen worth 5 million pounds.
 This is a visible increase from 2021, where the UK exported goods to Yemen worth 23 million pounds, while importing 1 million pounds in return.
-Due to the civil war in Yemen, which has limited the country’s trade and impacted its relations with other countries, it is the UK’s joint 167th largest trading partner.
-This is due to the UK’s financial sanctions placed on Yemen.
+Due to the civil war in Yemen, which has limited the country's trade and impacted its relations with other countries, it is the UK's joint 167th largest trading partner.
+This is due to the UK's financial sanctions placed on Yemen.